Skip to Main Content

 Teams Meeting/Video Conference Room

-In the Teams Meeting Room
+Tools in the Meeting Room Toolbar:

 In a meeting toolbar